 First stop, The Chile Pod.

-Beyond their delicious dine-in menu, The Chile Pod also sells their green and red chiles by the quart.
+Beyond their delicious dine-in menu, The Chile Pod also sells its red and green chile by the quart.
 As the name suggests, they’re known for their outstanding chile-based menu, with the owner having won many local competitions.
-They also recently expanded with the Studio Bake Shoppe, which also offers green chile pastries.

 Another option is Si Señor.
-Here they roast Hatch Valley chiles in-house — and also sell them by the quart!
+Here they roast Hatch Valley chiles in-house — and also sell their red and green chile sauce by the quart!
 These guys have been serving made-from-scratch New Mexican dishes for over 25 years, including homemade tortillas and sopapillas.

-Then there’s Los Hermanitos — we’ve talked a lot about New Mexican cuisine, but we’ll happily vouch that this could be the best Mexican, sans “New,” food in Farmington.
+Then there’s Fiesta Mexicana — we’ve talked a lot about New Mexican cuisine, but we’ll happily vouch that this could be the best Mexican, sans “New,” food in Farmington.
+Their camerones verdes and churros have fans across the Four Corners region.

 At the end of the day, one of life’s greatest joys is eating good food with lovely people.
 We think Farmington offers so much variety, from classic New Mexican cuisine to loads of choices beyond.

-When you come to visit, be prepared to come hungry and leave full!
+When you come to visit, be prepared to come hungry, but leave full and satisfied!